03 Nov My Story: Easy Lives Make Boring People.

 These days, I’m just grateful.
 I’m me again.
 Only I’m the best version of myself.
 Because I know what it’s like to suffer for years on end, to have your life as you know it, destroyed.
 There’s a massive difference between pain and suffering.
 Pain sucks of course but it’s usually temporary and there’s hope or an understanding that you’ll get better and life will eventually return back to normal.
 Suffering comes from years of relentless pain and changes you.
 I crossed that threshold a long time ago.
 Today when I think about the pointless things that used to concern me, I can’t help but shake my head.
 I was always a good person, but my priorities were silly.
 And I had no idea how to truly put myself in someone else’s shoes.
 These days when I see someone suffering, I reach out.
 The empathy in me is intense.
 One of the main reasons I’m excited for the increasing growth of my business is because I can’t wait to be successful enough to pay it forward to someone who needs me.
 It’s only a matter of time.

 Physically, I’m strong and aside from hiking a mountain, there’s not much I can’t do!
 I carry my own groceries and suitcases.
 I rarely have to ask someone for help (though I’m certainly not too proud to.)
 I work out every day.
 I’m in awesome shape and proud of the sexy muscles I see in my back, thighs and abs.
 I stretch and eat clean.
-When I’m not working or training, I’m out with my friends (or the new guy I’m dating J) and having a blast.
+When I’m not working or training, I’m out with my friends and having a blast.
 If there was ever a question for me about what matters in life, I’m 100% certain of it today.
 This world is a hell of a lot bigger than you and me; how you treat people and the difference you make for others is what’s important.
 I feel like I have so much to make up for and I’m living like it every day.

 And lastly, business is great- thanks to you guys!
 Apparently you hate dieting as much as I do!
 My real life approach to getting fit through easy delicious food resonates with you and I’m so happy for that.
 This little seed is turning into a full blown flower and I’m both grateful and proud.
 I’m busy every day working with clients, creating recipes, leading nutrition and cooking demos, and living my dream.